-In his two years as head coach, Russell has guided the Patriots to a 10-30 dual record, making improvements on Mason’s winless season two years ago.
-Russell also coached Mendbagana Tovuujav and Vincent Rodriquez to a bid into the NCAA National Tournament in 2011 and Jake Kettler in 2012.
-He coached current sophomore Sahid Kargbo in representing USA Wrestling at Junior World Championships in Sofia, Bulgaria in 2012 as well.
+In his five years as head coach, Russell has guided the Patriots to a 34-71 dual record, making improvements on Mason’s winless season five years ago.
+Russell also coached several wrestlers at the NCAA Championships.
+Most recently in 2016 Russell coached senior Greg Flournoy, who went 31-12 overall and 4-1 in Eastern Wrestling League matches this season and finished his career with 95 total wins after going 1-2 at the NCAA Championships in New York.
+In 2011 he coached Mendbagana Tovuujav and Vincent Rodriquez to a bid into the NCAA National Tournament and Jake Kettler in 2012.
+He coached current wrestler Sahid Kargbo in representing USA Wrestling at Junior World Championships in Sofia, Bulgaria in 2012 as well.

 Russell has assisted in coaching three NCAA championship teams, 11 individual national champions, six Big Ten title teams, 31 individual conference champions and 84 All-America honorees while a member of the University of Minnesota wrestling staff.
 As the leader of the Golden Gophers’ recruiting efforts, Russell established Minnesota’s place among the nation’s elite.